 How HISTORIAN Improve the OEE

-OEE, (Overall Equipment Effectiveness) is a benchmark to quantify manufacturing productivity.
-A 100% OEE score points to the fact that an industry produces high-quality products without any downtime.
+OEE, overall equipment effectiveness, is a benchmark to quantify manufacturing productivity.
+A 100% OEE score points to the fact that your industry produces high-quality products without any downtime.

-Once the industrial processes are automated, the OEE benchmark becomes even more critical.
-Data historian improves OEE scores in many ways like:
+Once the industrial processes are automated, the OEE benchmark will become more critical.
+Data historian is beneficial in improving OEE scores:

 1. Bidirectional communication is possible with advanced data historians.

-2. Data storage, processing, and analysis can be achieved in real-time.
+2. Data storage, processing, and analysis can be done in real-time.
 Thus, building and integrating machine learning models with batch analytics becomes easy.

-3. 24X7 data access helps in monitoring the industrial equipment and create real-time alerts.
+3. 24X7 data access helps in monitoring the industrial equipment and creating real-time alerts.

 As per the Industry 4.0 requirements, features like data integration, asset modeling, visualization, analysis, etc., should be part of industrial automation solutions.